cosmos/ibc/spec/core/ics-026-routing-module/README.md

 routing modules are closely tied to the IBC handler interface.

-## Example Implementation

-Coming soon.

-## Other Implementations
+## Example Implementations

-Coming soon.
+- Implementation of ICS 26 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).
+- Implementation of ICS 26 in Rust can be found in [ibc-rs repository](https://github.com/cosmos/ibc-rs).

 ## History